jibonita/calendar-todo-js/README.md

     Stefka Marinova,
     Stefan Georgiev ;

-We have decided that we are going to make a calendar with a boilt in To-do list;
+We have decided that we are going to make a calendar with a built in To-do list;

-When you click ot a box in the calendar a To-do list is going to appear, where you can add to-dos, cross out them and delete them.
+When you click on a box in the calendar, a To-do list is going to appear, where you can add to-do's, cross them out and delete them.